taylorjg/continuo-app/README.md

   * try to find a good example
 * controllers / MVC ?
   * try to find a good example
-* adjustments to support small screens
+* make it playable on small screens
 * a11y ?
   * https://www.a11yproject.com/